kantab/Brendan-Kanta-Protfolio/README.md

 # Brendan-Kanta-Protfolio

 > This portfolio will showcase the projects that I have worked on.
-You can reach me by Email (brendan.k29@gmail.com) or on LinkedIn (Brendan Kanta)
+You can reach me by Email (brendan.k29@gmail.com) or on LinkedIn (www.linkedin.com/in/brendan-kanta)

 # Resume